Black Mountain (Australian Capital Territory): Location and features

 The Australian National Botanic Gardens and the CSIRO share the eastern base of Black Mountain, next to the Australian National University.

 Black Mountain was originally named Black Hill at the same time as the naming of nearby Red Hill.
 The original name explains why the mountain is not named Mount Black, like nearby Mount Majura and Mount Ainslie.
 The early European settlers referred to the mountain formation as the Canberry Ranges.

 Geology

 The bulk of Black Mountain consists of the white quartz Black Mountain Sandstone.
 This was deposited in the late Early Silurian age.
-On the south east slopes and north west there are exposures of State Circle shale.
+On the south-east slopes and north-west west there are exposures of State Circle shale.
 The Black Mountain Peninsula contains mudstone in the north and greywacke from the Ordovician age Pittman Formation in the south.